 UPS - Inverter - Power Generator CircuitsZener Diode

-When the transistor is driven into conduction.
-Its base current will soon be limited because the diode has a lower transfer potential than the base-collector, junction so part of the current will flow through the diode.
-When the transistor is switched off, it will, therefore, require less time to reach the non-conducting state.
-The effect is seen clearly in the photograph.
-Signal I is the input signal at a frequency of 166 kHz.
-Signal 2 is the Inverted collector signal with the diode added.
-It is evident that owing to the diode, the collector returns to the high-level state much more rapidly.
+Upon driving the transistor into conduction, its base current is naturally limited due to the diode’s lower transfer potential compared to the base-collector junction.
+Consequently, a portion of the current flows through the diode.
+When the transistor is switched off, it requires less time to revert to the non-conducting state, thanks to this configuration.
+This effect is vividly demonstrated in the accompanying photograph.
+Signal 1 represents the input signal with a frequency of 166 kHz, while Signal 2 illustrates the inverted collector signal with the added diode.
+Clearly visible is the diode’s impact, swiftly returning the collector to a high-level state following its implementation.

 Fast switching gate Schematic diagram